sugia279/HiEnds/README.md

 TigerRoar's NUnit Test Runner feature is designed to enhance the efficiency and effectiveness of your testing workflows, making it an essential tool for any development team using NUnit for their testing needs.

 ## Key Features of TigerRoar
+### Data Extraction:
+Extract various kinds of data from DLL, CSV, and XML files for comprehensive testing and reporting.
+I'm
 ### Command and Script Execution:
 TigerRoar allows users to run commands and scripts from a user interface or through scheduled tasks.
 The tool supports various command and script types, including batch, PowerShell, and other scripting languages.
 ### Logging and Result Tracking